fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 {{#include ../code/snippets/src/scene/tilemap.rs:tile_map_physics}}
 ```

-In the editor it could be done by creating a static 2D rigid body with a 2D collider that has the `TileMap` shape:
+In the editor it could be done by creating a static 2D rigid body with a 2D collider that has the `TileMap` shape.
+Give the shape the tile map and the name of the collision layer that the rigid body is supposed to represent.

 ![tile map physics](tile_map_physics.png)